top of page

 3D Models

 A collection of my best models, made with Blender.
-I specialize in stylized character models.
+Primarily stylized characters.
+Concept art included.

 Beefsteak